Realswitzer/SneedMC/README.md

 ## Translations

-The translation effort for PolyMC is hosted on [Weblate](https://hosted.weblate.org/projects/polymc/polymc/) and information about translating PolyMC is available at https://github.com/PolyMC/Translations
+The translation effort for SneedMC is hosted on [Weblate](https://hosted.weblate.org/projects/polymc/polymc/) and information about translating SneedMC is available at https://github.com/PolyMC/Translations

 ## Forking/Redistributing/Custom builds policy